 Egyptian Belly Dance in Transition: The Raqs Sharqi Revolution, 1890-1930.
 Jefferson, North Carolina: McFarland and Company, Inc., 2018.

-• You can order by following the Amazon link to the right or by clicking here!
+• You can order from Amazon by clicking here!
 You can also order directly from the publisher here.

 • Nisaa's research is ongoing, and she periodically finds additions or amendments to information in Egyptian Belly Dance in Transition.
 To make these additions and amendments transparent and accessible, Nisaa is maintaining a list of errata for Egyptian Belly Dance in Transition here.
 Click here to view the list of errata.